kogapf/remote-cli-for-anycubic-photon/README.md

 # Photos

-A small tool for interfacing your Anycubic Photon 3D Printer from the command line.
+A small tool for interfacing with your Anycubic Photon 3D Printer from the command line.

+It is inspired by the [Universal Photon Network Controller](https://github.com/Photonsters/Universal-Photon-Network-Controller), which didn't work reliably for me on my Linux system and the code of which I considered to be _too messy_.
+Though the code presented herein is still considered alpha quality and thus requires some cleaning.
+But it works.

 ## Requirements